raspberrypilearning/generic-python-installing-with-pip/en/step_1.md

 No matching distribution found for <package-name>
 ```

-The most common source of these errors is a mispelled package name.
+The most common source of these errors is a misspelled package name.

-You should also check that you are using the package name and not the module name.
-For example, the package name for PIL (Python Imaging Library) is 'pillow' and not 'PIL'.
+You should also check that you are using the package name and not the module name. e.g. the package name for PIL (Python Imaging Library) is `pillow` and not `PIL`.

 **Module import issues**

-If the module downloads but an error occurs when you try to import the module, check the following:
+If the package installs but an error occurs when you try to import the module, check the following:

-1. Which version of Python pip is installing modules into?
+1. Which version of Python pip is installing packages into?

-    If you have multiple versions of Python on your computer, pip might be installing modules into the folder for a different version than the one your program is using.
+    If you have multiple versions of Python on your computer, pip might be installing modules for a different version than the one your program is using.

     It may be a case of using the right version of the pip command, make sure you are using `pip3`.